axiom-crypto/halo2-lib/hashes/zkevm/src/keccak/README.md

 ### Keccak Results
 - In this version, we added column `hash_lo`/`hash_hi` to represent Keccak results.
 - `hash_lo`/`hash_hi` of a logical input could be found at the first row of the virtual round of the last `keccak_f`.
-- `hash_lo` is the low 128 bits of Keccak results. `hash_hi` is the low 128 bits of Keccak results.
+- `hash_lo` is the low 128 bits of Keccak results. `hash_hi` is the high 128 bits of Keccak results.

 ### Change Details
 - Removed column `input_rlc`/`input_len` and related gates.
 - Removed column `output_rlc` and related gates.
 - Removed challenges.
-- Refactored the folder strcuture to follow [Scroll's repo](https://github.com/scroll-tech/zkevm-circuits/tree/95f82762cfec46140d6866c34a420ee1fc1e27c7/zkevm-circuits/src/keccak_circuit). `mod.rs` and `witness.rs` could be found [here](https://github.com/scroll-tech/zkevm-circuits/blob/develop/zkevm-circuits/src/keccak_circuit.rs). `KeccakTable` could be found [here](https://github.com/scroll-tech/zkevm-circuits/blob/95f82762cfec46140d6866c34a420ee1fc1e27c7/zkevm-circuits/src/table.rs#L1308).
+- Refactored the folder structure to follow [Scroll's repo](https://github.com/scroll-tech/zkevm-circuits/tree/95f82762cfec46140d6866c34a420ee1fc1e27c7/zkevm-circuits/src/keccak_circuit). `mod.rs` and `witness.rs` could be found [here](https://github.com/scroll-tech/zkevm-circuits/blob/develop/zkevm-circuits/src/keccak_circuit.rs). `KeccakTable` could be found [here](https://github.com/scroll-tech/zkevm-circuits/blob/95f82762cfec46140d6866c34a420ee1fc1e27c7/zkevm-circuits/src/table.rs#L1308).
 - Imported utilites from [PSE zkevm-circuits repo](https://github.com/privacy-scaling-explorations/zkevm-circuits/blob/588b8b8c55bf639fc5cbf7eae575da922ea7f1fd/zkevm-circuits/src/util/word.rs).

 ## Coprocessor
-Keccak coprocessor circuits and utilities based on Halo2lib.
+Keccak coprocessor circuits and utilities based on halo2-lib.

 ### Motivation
 Move expensive Keccak computation into standalone circuits(**Coprocessor Circuits**) and circuits with actual business logic(**App Circuits**) can read Keccak results from coprocessor circuits.
-Then we have better scalability the maximum size of a single circuit could be managed and coprocessor/app circuits could be proved in paralle.
+Then we achieve better scalability - the maximum size of a single circuit could be managed and coprocessor/app circuits could be proved in paralle.

 ### Output
-Logically a coprocessor ciruit outputs 3 columns `lookup_key`, `hash_lo`, `hash_hi` with `capacity` rows, where `capacity` is a configurable parameter and it means the maximum number of keccak_f this circuit can perform.
+Logically a coprocessor circuit outputs 3 columns `lookup_key`, `hash_lo`, `hash_hi` with `capacity` rows, where `capacity` is a configurable parameter and it means the maximum number of keccak_f this circuit can perform.

 - `lookup_key` can be cheaply derived from a bytes input.
 Specs can be found at `keccak::coprocessor::encode::encode_native_input`.
-Also `keccak::coprocessor::encode` provides some utilities to encode bytes inputs in halo2lib.
+Also `keccak::coprocessor::encode` provides some utilities to encode bytes inputs in halo2-lib.
 - `hash_lo`/`hash_hi` are low/high 128 bits of the corresponding Keccak result.

 There 2 ways to publish circuit outputs: